hashgraph/hedera-services/docs/design/evm-versioning.md

 ## Open Questions

-The exact timing of versions that correspond to Ethereum Mainet forks is out of scope of this doument
+The exact timing of versions that correspond to Ethereum Mainnet forks is out of scope of this document

 ## Acceptance Tests